clemyan/safe-navigation-proxy/README.md

 Notice that they are called nil **references**.
 While JavaScript does not have abitrary references and aliases, there are limited cases where the effect can be achieved.
 Using those, a nil reference `$N{ref}` can change the value being referred to by `ref`.

-Some operations create "detached" nil references, denoted as `$N{{}}` -- a nil reference to an empty object literal.
+Some operations create "detached" nil references, denoted as `$N{}`.
 Operations on them cannot mutate any visible objects.

 ### Construction